-BTS’ V Going Solo As A Rapper??
+BTS’ V Going Solo As A Rapper?
 New Videos Show That He Definitely Has Skills

 During a recent fan meeting, V rapped along to “Cypher Part 3” and then to BIGBANG’s “Bang Bang Bang.”

-There’s also a behind the scenes video of V practicing “Cypher” at a rehearsal.
+There’s also a behind-the-scenes video of V practicing “Cypher” at a rehearsal.
 As you can see from the video, he is very excited about showing off his skills.

 Now that the BTS’ concept photos for their comeback have been revealed, could we look forward to V rapping a verse on a new song?
 Only time will tell.